cohen-ariel/RAG-Pipeline/README.md

 ```

 The runtime for the procedure might be quite long.
 When running is finished, outputs similar to the ones in the report will be printed out.

+**Note:** the LLM's outputs might vary in different runs.
+Therefore the answers to the queries might differ from the ones presented in the report.